shamil-sadigov/Distributed-Circuit-Breaker/README.md

 }
 ```

-### Register services in ServiceCollection

-Then configure this option in ServiceCollection and specify storage (Mongo or MSSQL)
+Then configure distributed circuit breaker by registering previous option in ServiceCollection and specify storage (Mongo or MSSQL)

 Example with Mongo storage
 ```cs